quarkiverse/quarkus-jgrapht/README.md

 This is the Quarkus extension for [JGraphT](https://jgrapht.org/).

-JGraphT works well in the JVM mode and reasonably well in the native mode.
+Vanilla JGraphT works well in the JVM mode and reasonably well in the native mode.

-This extension ensures proper behavior in native mode for:
+Quarkus JGraphT extension ensures proper behavior in native mode for:
 - CSV import / export
 - DIMACS import / export
 - DOT import / export